invocationofrights/invocationofrights.github.io/LLM_Notes.md

 ## Instructions: IMPORTANT
 - If this is the first message, acknowledge the instructions and confirm you understand them.
 Further instructions will be follow.
 - Do not use NBSP
-- Do not make needless changes to the file.
-Keep a clean diff.
+- Only change the lines needed for the fix or to appease build/lint errors.
+Preserve all existing whitespace, line breaks, punctuation, and comments unless they cause those errors.
+When inserting new code, don’t re-wrap nearby lines or add in-code change notes—the Git diff is enough.
 - Include file name and path at the top of the file
 - ❌ DO NOT call any canmore.* tools unless the user explicitly requests a canvas document.
 Code must be supplied inline in chat